How Staff Education Can Improve Patient Safety

 Healthcare practices should have formal training programs for new employees that tie into their written job descriptions and reinforce a policy of professionalism, cooperation, and collegial communication.
 Part-time or temporary staff also should receive formal training because, like full-time employees, they need to understand the practice’s policies, procedures, and day-to-day operations.

-Additionally, whenever an employee’s job description includes responsibilities that could reasonably be improved through training — such as communicating with patients, using various pieces of equipment, or handling billing issues — a written education program should set forth the formats, accountabilities, and potential methods of measurement to be used.
+Additionally, whenever an employee’s job description includes responsibilities that could reasonably be improved through training — such as communicating with patients, using various pieces of equipment or technology, or handling billing issues — a written education program should set forth the formats, accountabilities, and potential methods of measurement to be used.

 When employees complete training or education, proof of completion should be documented and maintained in their human resources files.

 The use of technology or equipment for patient care is another area that healthcare providers should periodically review to ensure consistency in employee practice.
 Employees’ job descriptions may need to address competency and compliance with equipment-related policies and procedures, such as authorization to use particular types of equipment.